system-zero/system-zero/src/data/semantics/Language.md

   # Limits and semantics

-  # - maximum number of function arguments is nine
+  # - standard keywords and functions can not be redefined and reassigned

   # - maximum length of any identifier is 255 bytes

   # - functions can get at most nine arguments

-  # - standard keywords and functions can not be redefined and reassigned

   # - function arguments that are memory types (like strings, arrays and maps),
   #   are passed by reference and so can be modified by the called function

   # - valid identifiers are [_a-zA-Z] and may include digits after the leading
   #   byte (with an exception to map members that may start with a digit)

   # - a valid array can contain only members with the same type, except if it is
   #   an array of arrays, which can contain different types of arrays and which